LiquidSalonDao/liquid-salon-docs/docs/CGS.md

 $$

-In the borrow rate of loans on liquid salon dao, it is also affected by Reserve Rate.
+In the borrow rate of loans on liquid salon dao, the interest rate is also affected by Reserve Rate.

 - When R > R<sub>optimal</sub> the borrow interest rates decreases slowly as Reserve Rate increases
 - When R < R<sub>optimal</sub> the borrow interest rates increase sharply as Reserve Rate decreases